Matsukata Masayoshi: Financial reform

 The new tax system was radically different from the traditional tax gathering system, which required taxes to be paid with rice varied according to location and the amount of rice produced.
 The new system took some years to be accepted by the Japanese people.

 Matsukata became Lord Home Minister in 1880.
 In the following year, when Ōkuma Shigenobu was expelled in a political upheaval, he became Lord Finance Minister.
 The Japanese economy was in a crisis situation due to rampant inflation.
 Matsukata introduced a policy of fiscal restraint that resulted in what has come to be called the "Matsukata Deflation".
 The economy was eventually stabilized, but the resulting crash in commodity prices caused many smaller landholders to lose their fields to money-lending neighbors.
-Matsukata also established the Bank of Japan in 1882.
+Matsukata also established the Bank of Japan in 1882, replacing the prior system of national banks.
 When Itō Hirobumi was appointed the first modern-day Prime Minister of Japan in 1885, he named Matsukata to be the first Finance Minister in his cabinet.

 Matsukata also sought to protect Japanese industry from foreign competition, but was restricted by the unequal treaties.
 The unavailability of protectionist devices probably benefited Japan in the long run, as it enabled Japan to develop its export industries.
 The national government also tried to create government industries to produce particular products or services.
 Lack of funds forced the government to turn these industries over to private businesses which in return for special privileges agreed to pursue the government's goals.
 This arrangement led to the rise of the zaibatsu system.

 Matsukata served as finance minister in seven of the first nine cabinets, and led the Finance Ministry for 15 of the 20-year period from 1881 to 1901.
 He is also believed to have had significant influence on drafting Articles 62–72 of the Meiji Constitution of 1890.

-Prime minister
+Prime Minister

 Matsukata followed Yamagata Aritomo as Prime Minister from 6 May 1891, to 8 August 1892, and followed Ito Hirobumi as Prime Minister from 18 September 1896, to 12 January 1898, during which times he concurrently also held office as finance minister.

 One issue of his term in office was the Black Ocean Society, which operated with the support of certain powerful figures in the government and in return was powerful enough to demand concessions from the government.
 They demanded and received promises of a strong foreign policy from the 1892 Matsukata Cabinet.